VoXaN24/Download_OS/README.md

 Language : French (only for the moment)

+A rework of the script can be made ASAP (To be in accord to PCArchive) - ETA : None

-It's based in the PCArchive.icu database (Another of my project :D )
+It's based in the PCArchive.eu.org database (Another of my project :D )